Hertford County, North Carolina: Government and politics

 Hertford County is a member of the Mid-East Commission regional council of governments.

 As of October 2022, 66 percent of registered voters in Hertford County are Democrats—the highest Democratic registration rate statewide—while Republicans have their lowest county registration rate.

 Rivers Correctional Institution, a private prison operated by the GEO Group which operates under contract from the Federal Bureau of Prisons and houses many felons who committed crimes in Washington, DC, is 1 mi from Winton.

 Economy

+Hertford County benefits from a larger industrial presence than some of its neighboring counties.
 Several large employers are located in Hertford County, including a privately run federal prison, Chowan University, a Nucor steel mill, several Perdue poultry processing facilities, an aluminum extrusion facility in Winton, and a lumber-processing facility in Ahoskie.
 These industries, combined with a typical range of local retail, restaurant and service businesses, combine to give Hertford County one of the lowest unemployment rates in Northeastern North Carolina.
 The larger area has historically lagged behind the rest of the state in terms of economic development.